sarahyurick/dsc-crash-course/README.md

 router.delete('/todolist/:itemNumber',
   //Function to handle request
   function (req, res) {
-    //Get request the item id from the path parameters
+    //Get request the item to remove from the list
     var itemToDelete = req.params.itemNumber;
-    //Delete query
+    //Insertion query
     const query = 'DELETE FROM todolist WHERE rowid=?';
-    //Delete item from database
+    //Insert new item into database
     db.run(query, [itemToDelete], function(err) {
         if (err) {
             res.status(500).json({